Native Tribes - Pawns of Agenda 21 - Part 2

 Through EPA regulation 131.8(a)(3), the CDA Tribe was authorized to administer and determine water quality standards (WQS) within the reservation boundary.
 However, any water from non-members flowing into reservation boundaries can be held to any WQS the tribe sets, which a tribe can make more stringent.

 Prior to officially granting TAS status to the CDA Tribe, concerns about Tribal authority over waters and non-members were answered by the EPA.
 The EPA cited the reservation boundaries in the Act of March 3, 1891, 26 Stat. at 1027 as the basis by which current water could be governed by the Tribe.
 The Act determined that land not ceded by the CDA Tribe but held by the U.S. would now officially be ceded by the Tribe, relinquishing all right and title.
 The government compensated the Tribe $150,000 along with other provisions with the DOI managing those funds for the Tribe.
 Not cited by the EPA, Article 2, page 1030, outlines the ceded land description for which they were paid $500,000.
 The EPA also referenced Act of August 15, 1894, 28 Stat. at 322.
 The CDA Tribe was paid $15,000 in 1894 for an additional tract of land on the northern boundary of the reservation.
-The 1867 CDA Tribe boundaries can be found here.
+Article I under Agreement in President Grant's 1894 executive order explains the CDA Tribe boundaries.
 So the EPA is using land decisions from 124 years ago and older to justify extension of Tribal water rights, along with the 1983 "time immemorial" during current settlement negotiations.

-The question as to whether or not non-ceded land should be given back to Tribes under the same 1894 Act was considered then refused in the 2011 Yankton Sioux Tribe vs South Dakota Supreme Court case.
+The question as to whether or not non-ceded land should be given back to Tribes under the same 1894 Act was considered, then refused, in the 2011 Yankton Sioux Tribe vs South Dakota Supreme Court case.
 These same concerns about Tribal extension over non-members arise over air quality.
 Under the CAA, the EPA included previously negotiated Wind River land for the Tribe to regulate air quality in Wyoming.
 The Wyoming Supreme Court determined in 2008 that Congress "intended to diminish" reservation land in 1905.
 Land ceded by Tribes in 1905 became the EPA's justification under the CAA to extend Tribal boundaries which took the town of Riverton.
 The DOI Solicitor took part in this malfeasance by supporting the extension of reservation boundaries in 2011 using selective decisions and laws to substantiate the final decision for the Tribe.
 Why not, DOI uses your tax dollar to support Tribes.
 The U.S. Department of Justice (DOJ) also supported this action.
-And why not, DOJ established the Office of Tribal Justice to "...coordinate policy towards Indian Tribes..." in 1995, partnering with multiple other federal agencies to achieve the same.
+And why not, DOJ established the Office of Tribal Justice to "...coordinate policy towards Indian Tribes..." in 1995, partnering with other bureaus and offices in DOJ to achieve the same.

 Recognizing this boundary issue as a potential barrier to their agenda, in August, 2015 the EPA brought forth a Revised Interpretation of CWA Tribal Provision which would give Tribes the ability to extend reservation boundaries as done in the CAA.
 The EPA is also working on streamlining the process to obtain TAS status which would in turn hasten EPA policy enforcement.

 Bottom line is that the federal government is exploiting Tribes for the purpose of taking land, water, and other rights away from American citizens and putting those resources directly into their hands through the Tribal trust arrangement.
 America citizens who are not members of the Tribe lose all rights to a representative government as they then fall under Tribal jurisdiction and government.
-From the 6 to 9 minute mark in this video, Elaine Willman explains how the federal government is using Tribes to take control of land, or the full 30 minute video can be seen here.
+From the 6 to 9 minute mark in this video, Elaine Willman explains how the federal government is using Tribes to take control of land.

 In this New American article, Exploiting Indians, the Wind River Reservation issue is explained which is really one methodology the federal government uses to take land and water away from American citizens.
 From these cases to what has been happening across the U.S. for years, it is clear the EPA as well as other federal agencies are in bed with Tribes to usurp land and water rights.
 The Tribal advantage is amassing millions in federal funds and for the federal government increased ownership and control of resources.
 With those funds the Tribes are then able to buy more land, hire lobbyists, and fund politicians to further advance their power.